brucou/graph-adt/README.md

 terminate can be relaxed.

 ## Provided searches
-For the sake of our needs, we provided two parameter presets (`isTraversableEdge`, and `isGoalReached`):
+For the sake of our needs, we provided two parameter presets (a preset is a configuration of `isTraversableEdge`, and `isGoalReached`):
 - `ALL_n_TRANSITIONS` : will reject edge paths which features more than `n` repetitions of any given edge.
 A successful search is the one generating an edge path whose final edge has a given target vertex